-Overcome the check in moment without major economic damage, I proceed to boarding.
+Overcomed the check in moment without major economic damage, I proceed to boarding.
 There was no problem, perhaps because of the lateness of the hour, it was 5:30 in the morning; they made me use the bulky baggage carousel and I also boarded the plane without a problem, this time the luggage went in and had to go directly to the final destination, that is, Donetsk.

 flying over Romania – By seeing the cloudy formation one could end up thinking about Dracula and his castle

 After two more planes we landed in Ukraine.
 The airport was very small and hardly any aircraft movement.
-I go through passport control, there a lady who was sitting on a bench, seeing that I went into the next room, indicates with her hand that I pick up the luggage that … was on a cart outside the building, in the side that faced the runway and which was accessed after passing a door that left me back on the runway.
+I go through passport control, there, a lady who was sitting on a bench, seeing that I went into the next room, indicates with her hand that I pick up the luggage that … was on a cart outside the building, in the side that faced the runway and which was accessed after passing a door that left me back on the runway.

 Hmmm… bad vibes.
 I see the bulk of the kites but I don’t see the bulk of the boards.
-I go to the Lufthansa offices and, it seems that, accustomed to the subject, they tell me that… that things happens and that I should call a contact telephone number that they will inform me of how the matter progresses and that at the moment nothing else can be done.
+I go to the Lufthansa offices and, it seems that, accustomed to the subject, they tell me that… that things happens and that I should call a contact telephone number that they will inform me of how the matter progresses and at the moment nothing else could be done.

 And I had even sprinkled the kites with a few handfuls of sand because they were both new and they could cause me problems and say that I could try to sell them once in the country, just … for nothing

-Of course, rthe same stuff had happened to me once in the past with a piece of windsurfing luggage on a journey from Singapore to Phuket and in which they made me pay for the import of the equipment under the promise of reimbursing the amount when leaving the country, which they did, but I was already scared of situations like this.
+Of course, the same stuff had happened to me once in the past with a piece of windsurfing luggage on a journey from Singapore to Phuket and in which they made me pay for the import of the equipment under the promise of reimbursing the amount when leaving the country, which they did, but I was already scared of situations like this.

 So much mess and lying with the Last Supper story about the kiteboards and in the end the boards were lost… how bad!